-The JA Girls Dream Fair will inspire over 300 seventh grade girls from the Lansing School District.
-In a one day format, JA will introduce these girls to women mentors who work in STEM related fields and show them the exciting possibilities for their future.
+The JA Girls Dream Fair will inspire over 1,000 seventh and eighth-grade girls in the greater Grand Rapids, Lansing, Lakeshore, and Kalamazoo/Battle Creek areas.
+In a one day format, JA will introduce these girls to women mentors who work in STEM-related fields and show them the exciting possibilities for their future.
 As the research suggests this is key in increasing their pursuit of STEM careers.
 Guided by JA's It's My Future curriculum, girls will investigate, ask questions and be inspired to consider STEM for their future.

-Junior Achievement of Mid-Michigan will be hosting the next JA Girls Dream Fair in March 2019.
-The focus of the event is to inspire 7th grade girls to explore STEM (science, technology, engineering and mathematics) related careers.
+The focus of the event is to inspire 7th and 8th-grade girls to explore STEM (science, technology, engineering, and mathematics) related careers.

 The simple truth is that we have a growing nationwide STEM gap.

 - There has been a steep decline in the number of female graduates with computer science degrees over the past three decades.

 - National surveys find that nearly two-thirds of teenagers said they may be discouraged from pursuing STEM careers simply because they don't know anyone in these fields or they don't understand what people in these fields do.

 - By 15 girls are twice as likely to become depressed as boys.

 - Student interest in eighth grade, more so than achievement, has been found to be the strongest predictor of a student graduating with a STEM major in college.